rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 Think “be helpful” rather than trying to sell a product or service.
 WHAT does the product do?
 HOW does it help the customer?

--  Write a good “lede”: When crafting your lede, consider how the information in your post helps customers.
+-  Write a good lede: When crafting your lede, consider how the information in your post helps customers.
 An announcement of a new product is not a lede, but that product’s money-saving capacity may well be one!
 For example: